highlayer-team/hl-docs/general-documentation/system-actions.md

 ## uploadData

 Used to upload arbitrary data to highlayer.
-Also the way to upload smart contract sources.
+It is also the way to upload smart contract sources.

 Params:
 | **Parameter name** | **Parameter data type** | **Description of parameter**                                                                   |